rafaelmohr/html-cv/README.md

-# Small CV "Framework" for a HTML CV printable from the Browser
+# Simple"Framework" for an HTML CV printable from the Browser

 Different languages can be added as JSON Files, following the structure from ```language.json```.